 Strength and structure of granules produced in continuous granulators

 Rahmanian, N., Ghadiri, Mojtaba (2013) Strength and structure of granules produced in continuous granulators.
-Powder Technology, 233, 227-233.Link to publisher’s version
+Powder Technology, 233, 227-233.Link to Version of Record

 Related items